CodingNomads/mentor-docs/docs/03_mentorship_process.md

 ## Weekly Mentor Standup

 Every Friday, we ask our **active mentors** to complete a quick form.
 In this form you'll check in about this week's mentorship.
-You can raise concerns regarding a student's progress, so we can help in intervening quickly.
+You can raise concerns regarding a student's progress, so we can help and intervene quickly, if necessary.

 <ins>Please make sure to submit this form every week</ins>: